 The instrument panel is a work of art although similar to the 1955 offering.
 The machined look looks every bit its luxury image and is absolutely full of round dials and knobs with everything located within a tight space behind the steering wheel.

 Under the hood sits a 374 cubic inch, high compression overhead valve V8 outputting 290 horsepower.
 It was a new, larger engine for 1956 and came standard on the Patrician and 400 and was paired with a Ultamatic Drive automatic transmission.

 Electric 4-way power front seat

 Packard sold a total of 3,775 Patrician 4-door Sedans for the 1956 model year.
 They were relatively expensive cars sitting around the same price as a Cadillac Sedan at $4,160 base price.
-The total cost of this car was $5,021 including $175 for shipping.
 See options table above for the accessories that were ordered with this car.

 This Packard is currently for sale on eBay. (follow the link for even more photos)